lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/14+ The looking-glass.md

 "Guys?
 Anyone, uh, [i]anypony[/i]?"
 Sunset called, nervously smiling.

 Something fishy was going on.
 She took another wobbly step, then landed back on all fours and sighed in satisfaction.
-She stubbornly began to make her way across the room, still reeling from the strong effects of thaumic resonance.
+She stubbornly began to make her way across the room, still reeling from the after-effects of thaumic resonance.
 Her ears rang and her vision wavered, and while being unaccustomed to the body, she bumped with a flank into a huge tower of books, stockpiled right on the floor.

 "[i]Why?
 Why are there so many books?[/i]" she internally whinnied in genuine equine terror, watching how that tower collapses onto another one, that one falls into third...
 Before long, Sunset stood in the midst of complete chaos, looking around with a dumbfounded look.

-Now there needs to be someone to bust in and catch her red-handed.
+Now someone needed to bust in and catch her red-handed.
+Anticipating, Sunset got the creeps.

-As if on cue, a spark of teleportation flared, and before Sunset, there was a familiar purple-ish figure with an ignited horn, blinding with its intensity.
+Right on cue, a spark of teleportation flared, and before Sunset, there was a familiar purple-ish figure with an ignited horn, blinding with its intensity.
 Sunset squinted her eyes, smiling.
 Twilight?
 Ah, no, not her...

 "Who are you?"
-Starlight pointed an accusatory hoof at Sunset, dishing out a barrage of questions: "How did you come here?
+Starlight pointed an accusatory hoof at Sunset, dishing out a barrage of questions, "How did you come here?
 What are you doing here?!"

 "Hey-y, Glim, what's up?"
 Sunset tensed up, but spoke in upbeat tone, trying not to show any worry.
 Her snark slipped through anyway: "Jumpy much?
 It's me, Sunset!
 Sorry about the mess."